Houthis: Persecution of the Baháʼí community

+Membership and ranks

+There is a difference between the al-Houthi family and the Houthi movement.
+The movement was called by their opponents and foreign media "Houthis".
+The name came from the surname of the early leader of the movement, Hussein al-Houthi, who died in 2004.

+Membership of the group had between 1,000 and 3,000 fighters as of 2005 and between 2,000 and 10,000 fighters as of 2009.
+In 2010, the Yemen Post claimed that they had over 100,000 fighters.
+According to Houthi expert Ahmed Al-Bahri, by 2010, the Houthis had a total of 100,000–120,000 followers, including both armed fighters and unarmed loyalists.
+As of 2015, the group is reported to have attracted new supporters from outside their traditional demographics.

 Activism and tactics

 Political

 During their campaigns against both the Saleh and Hadi governments, Houthis used civil disobedience.
 Following the Yemeni government's decision on 13 July 2014 to increase fuel prices, Houthi leaders succeeded in organising massive rallies in the capital Sanaa to protest the decision and to demand resignation of the incumbent government of Abd Rabbuh Mansur Hadi for "state-corruption".
 These protests developed into the 2014–2015 phase of the insurgency.
 Similarly, following 2015 Saudi-led airstrikes against Houthis which claimed civilians lives, Yemenis responded to the Abdul-Malik al-Houthi's call and took to streets of the capital, Sanaa, in tens of thousands to voice their anger at the Saudi invasion.

+The movement's expressed goals include combating economic underdevelopment and political marginalization in Yemen while seeking greater autonomy for Houthi-majority regions of the country.
+One of its spokespeople, Mohammed al-Houthi, claimed in 2018 that he supports a democratic republic in Yemen.
+The Houthis have made fighting corruption the centerpiece of their political program.

 Cultural

 The Houthis have also held a number of mass gatherings since the revolution.
 On 24 January 2013, thousands gathered in Dahiyan, Sa'dah and Heziez, just outside Sanaa, to celebrate Mawlid al-Nabi, the birth of Mohammed.
 A similar event took place on 13 January 2014 at the main sports' stadium in Sanaa.
 On this occasion, men and women were completely segregated: men filled the open-air stadium and football field in the centre, guided by appointed Houthi safety officials wearing bright vests and matching hats; women poured into the adjacent indoor stadium, led inside by security women distinguishable only by their purple sashes and matching hats.
 The indoor stadium held at least five thousand women—ten times as many attendees as the 2013 gathering.